Cambridge is renowned worldwide for its history, exquisite architecture and huge cultural appeal.

 Slap-bang in the middle of Cambridge you’ll find Market Square, with its thriving outdoor market which can trace its roots back to the Middle Ages.
 If you want to get a good deal on organic produce and support local farmers and retailers, this is the place to go.
 We’re also fans of the mobile coffee cart which pitches up on Saturdays.

 It goes without saying that cycling is a popular past-time in Cambridge.
-If you don’t own a bike, it’s easy to hire one; Station Cycles offers discounts for students.
+If you don’t own a bike, it’s easy to hire one.

 Rowing is another sport that’s closely associated with Cambridge.
 We have a rowing club on campus, the Anglia Ruskin Boat Club, which competes in local races on the River Cam and at British Universities and Colleges Sport (BUCS) events and regattas.